sreegjl/timelines/README.md

 # timelines
-A free and open app that allows users to create and share customized timelines for use in historical chronologies, world-building, and project management.
+A free app that allows users to create and share customized timelines for use in historical chronologies, world-building, and project management.